-What are the problems gold loan companies would actually face under tension if the bulk of their funding is securitised receivables?
+What are the problems gold loan companies would face under tension if the bulk of their funding is securitized receivables?

-Remember, it’s the mortgage-backed securities, which fuelled the housing bubble in the US.
-Shaky home loans were securitised, bundled and accorded higher rating which investment banks sold to “smart” hedge funds while “smart” insurance companies like AIG insured them.
+Remember, it’s the mortgage-backed securities, which supported the housing bubble in the US.
+Savvy home loans were securitized, tied up, and accorded higher ratings which investment banks sold to “smart” hedge funds while “smart” insurance companies like AIG insured them.

 Underlying this chain of transactions was a key assumption.
-House prices in the US never fall all across the country for a prolonged period.
+House prices in the US never decreased all across the country for a long period.
 It is the same assumption for Gold Loan receivables too – gold prices never fall in India.

 Gold Loan Providers :